euler-xyz/euler-swap/docs/architecture.md

 Each EulerSwap instance is a lightweight smart contract that functions as an [EVC operator](https://evc.wtf/docs/whitepaper/#operators) while implementing a highly customizable AMM curve to determine swap output amounts.

-When a user initiates a swap, the EulerSwap operator borrows the required output token using the input token as collateral.
+When a user initiates a swap, the EulerSwap operator can borrow the required output token using the input token as collateral.
 The operator’s internal AMM curve governs the exchange rate, ensuring deep liquidity over short timeframes while maintaining a balance between collateral and debt over the long term.

 Swapping can be performed by invoking the EulerSwap instance, either through a Uniswap2-compatible `swap()` function or as a [Uniswap4 hook](https://docs.uniswap.org/contracts/v4/concepts/hooks).